awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 The AppStream 2\.0 client for Windows is an application that you install on your Windows PC\.
 This application provides additional capabilities that are not available when you access AppStream 2\.0 by using a web browser\.
 For example, the AppStream 2\.0 client lets you do the following:
 + Use more than two monitors or 4K resolution\.
 + Use your USB devices with applications streamed through AppStream 2\.0\.
-+ Use keyboard shortcuts during your streaming sessions\.
 + Access your local drives and folders during your streaming sessions\.
 + Redirect print jobs from your streaming application to a printer that is connected to your local computer\.
++ Use your local webcam for video and audio conferencing within your streaming sessions\.
++ Use keyboard shortcuts during your streaming sessions\.
 + Interact with your remote streaming applications in much the same way as you interact with locally installed applications\.

 ## Requirements<a name="client-application-windows-requirements-user"></a>